panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 However, like me, you might be asking yourself the eternal question: what are the main differences between `ref()` and `reactive()`?
 And when would you use one or another?

-Let's find the answer toghether.
+Let's find the answer together.

 ```toc
 ```

 ## 1. Primitive values